Pausanias Analysis

 English Translation

 The people of Mytilene attribute another considerable honor to Archippos of Mytilene, who won victories in boxing, claiming proudly that he gained crowns at Olympia, Pytho, Nemea, and the Isthmus while he had not yet reached the age of twenty.
-Xenon, son of Kallitelos, a youth who won the footrace, was depicted at Lepreon in Triphylia by Pyrilampes the Messenian, and Kleinomachos of Elis by an artist whose identity we do not know; Kleinomachos, however, was proclaimed victor in the pentathlon.
+Xenon, son of Kallitelos, a youth who won the footrace, was depicted at Lepreum in Triphylia by Pyrilampes the Messenian, and Kleinomachos of Elis by an artist whose identity we do not know; Kleinomachos, however, was proclaimed victor in the pentathlon.

 Proper Nouns

-Kalliteles (Καλλίτελος) person
+Calliteles (Καλλίτελος) person

-Kleinomachos (Κλεινόμαχος) person
+Kleinomachos (Κλεινόμαχος) person Q20851906

 Messenians (Μεσσήνιος) person